microsoft/rnx-kit/packages/align-deps/README.md

 <https://github.com/microsoft/rnx-kit/pull/1757>.

-If you want to learn how align-deps is used at Microsoft, and see a demo of how it works in a monorepo – you can watch the
+If you want to learn how align-deps is used at Microsoft, and see a demo of how it works in a monorepo, you can watch the
 ["Improve all the repos – exploring Microsoft’s DevExp"](https://youtu.be/DAEnPV78rQc?t=1085) talk by [@kelset](https://github.com/kelset) and [@tido64](https://github.com/tido64) at React Native Europe 2021.